 Ellen Oh is a Korean American young adult and middle grade author who grew up in New York City.
 She attended law school at Georgetown and practiced law before changing careers as a writer.

 How Is Their Focus Different?

-Multicultural Children’s Book Day is a celebration of diversity in children’s books.
+Multicultural Children’s Book Day is a celebration of diversity in existing children’s books.
 We highlight multicultural books in order to get them more attention and help educators and parents find the exact, specific books they need.
 Much of the content that is created by our group of education bloggers focuses on literacy, book extension ideas, and combating racism by exposing young children to diversity books.
 Thus, our focus is getting books into the hands of children who need them most.
-We do this through programs in which we give hundreds of books away to teachers and parents.
-In fact, the money we raise is mostly used for postage and handling to give away books.
+We do this through programs in which we give thousands of books away to teachers and parents.
+In fact, after we pay for admin costs, the money we raise is mostly used for postage and handling to give away books.